-Christina Patterson is a writer, broadcaster and consultant.
+Christina Patterson is a writer, broadcaster, non-executive director and consultant.
 A former columnist at The Independent and Director of the Poetry Society, she now writes for The Sunday Times and The Guardian about society, culture, politics, books and the arts.
 She has been described by Clive James as “a wonderful, gutsy” writer, and by the poet laureate Carol Ann Duffy as “a clear and important voice in British journalism”.

 Born in Rome, she was wrenched away from the sunshine at nine months old and brought up in suburban Surrey.
 After reading English at Durham, and doing an MA in “The Novel” (with Malcolm Bradbury, Angela Carter and Lorna Sage) at the University of East Anglia, she worked in publishing before moving to the Southbank Centre to organise and present literary events.